smartdevicelink/sdl_app_library_guides/docs/Getting Started/Example Apps/index.md

 The example apps implement soft buttons, template text and images, a main menu and submenu, vehicle data, popup menus, voice commands, and capturing in-car audio.

-## Connecting to Hardware
+## Connecting to an Infotainment System
 To connect the example app to [Manticore](https://smartdevicelink.com/resources/manticore/) or another emulator, make sure you are on the `TCP Debug` tab of the example app.
 Then type in the IP address and port number and press the "Connect" button.
 The button will turn green when you are connected.
+Please check the [Connecting to an Infotainment System](Getting Started/Connecting to an Infotainment System) guide for more detailed instructions on how to get the emulator's IP address and port number.

 To connect the example app to production or debug hardware, make sure you are on the `iAP` tab of the example app and press "Connect".
 The button will turn green when you are connected.

 ## Troubleshooting
+If your app compiles and but does not show up on the HMI, there are a few things you should check:

 ### TCP Debug Transport
 1. Make sure the correct IP address and port number is set in the `SDLLifecycleConfiguration`.
 1. Make sure the device and the SDL Core emulator are on the same network.